 - Pull a jar of it out of the freezer on Saturday night.
 On Sunday morning, drizzle it over strawberry pancakes or waffles.

 - Skip sugar-laden jam and dollop some puree on top of bagels and cream cheese or toast.

 - Top a home-baked cheesecake with the “berry delicious” treat.

 - If you have frozen your puree in a mason jar, turn it into a “berry thoughtful” hostess gift.
 This is especially handy for those last minute invitations!
 Simply remove the ring from the jar, cut a circle of fabric with pinking shears, place the fabric on top of the lid, and re-attach the ring.
 Add a handwritten thoughtful note.
 Actually, this is a hand-made gift that will be well received!

 - Of course, you can treat the family to ice cream creations with the puree added.
 Strawberry sundaes and banana splits come to mind!

 - Skip red food coloring!
 Add to a batch of vanilla frosting as you mix it until you get the desired pinkness.
-It adds a slight strawberry flavor, the color, and a rustic texture from the strawberry seeds.
-This is delicious as a chocolate cake icing!
+It adds a slight strawberry flavor, a rosy color, and a rustic texture from the strawberry seeds.
+This is delicious when you stir it into chocolate cake icing, also!

 Please send me creative ideas on how to use strawberry puree via comments… I’d love some fresh, new ideas!